dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/quadratic-graphs/14-coefficients.md

 ## Introduction

-We have been doing exercises to find the minimum and maximum from a quadratic functions, including some general cases where the coefficients are functions of another variable.
+We did some exercises on finding the minimum and maximum from a quadratic functions, including some general cases where the coefficients are functions of another variable.
 In this lesson, we will flip the process and determine the coefficients of a quadratic function with given minimum and/or maximum.

 ## Determining the Coefficients